 I’m Hanne.
 I am 29 years old, I live in Belgium and I graduated from the university of Ghent, where I studied Swedish language and literature.
 I decided that I want to spend my life (or at least, the next part of my life) researching Swedish literature, so I’m currently working on a PhD application – and in the meanwhile, I’m a teaching assistent at the Scandinavian department.
 I live in a small town near Antwerp and I spend most of my free time reading books, taking pictures, cuddling with my cat, listening to podcasts and sometimes a little painting.
 I think Swedish is the most beautiful language ever, and I’m obsessed with all things Swedish (and Scandinavian, for that matter).
 My mother tongue is Dutch, but I also speak English, Swedish, French, Italian and a little bit of Norwegian and Danish.

-The goal of this blog is to share things about my life, telling stories about the places I go, giving tips about books, films and music, talking about languages and learning them, and maybe sharing a recipe every once in a while.
+The goal of this blog is to share things about my life, telling stories about the places I go, giving tips about books, films and music, and maybe sharing a recipe every once in a while.
 A lot of these tips are Sweden-related!
-The website also contains a portfolio page, where I share my drawings and writings (mostly in Swedish).
+I also share some of my drawings and writings (mostly in Swedish).
 I usually write my posts in English, but sometimes I prefer Dutch or Swedish.